-Improvements were seen in children treated with Cerezyme over 8 years1
+Improvements were seen in children treated with Cerezyme over 8 years.1

 Cerezyme is an established ERT for pediatric patients1,2

-- Evidence from adequate and well-controlled studies of Cerezyme and alglucerase in adults and pediatric patients 12 years of age and older
+- Evidence from adequate and well-controlled studies of Cerezyme and alglucerase in adults and pediatric patients

-- Additional data obtained from the medical literature and from postmarketing experience in pediatric patients as young as 2 years of age
+- Additional data obtained from the medical literature and from postmarketing experience in pediatric patients

 Cerezymea improved long-term visceral and hematologic manifestations in pediatric patients with Gaucher disease type 1 in an 8-year ICGG Gaucher Registry study.1